luigi0229/hunter-hottest-sites/README.md

 # hunter-hottest-sites

 <<<<<<< HEAD
-A visualization of Hunter students' packets, sniffed with Wireshark/Pyshark.
+A visualization of Hunter students' packets, sniffed with Wireshark and Pyshark.
 =======
 A visualization of Hunter students' packets, sniffed with Wireshark.
 >>>>>>> 19054be786184730257dc501dc5c29776263e6ca